ipikuka/remark-flexible-code-titles/README.md

 ## Installation

 This package is suitable for ESM only.
-In Node.js (14.14+, or 16.0+), install with npm:
+In Node.js (16.0+), install with npm:

 ```bash
 npm install remark-flexible-code-titles